 - 80x ‘Temporary’ failures (but I’d wait a while before re-requesting):

 We can but hope that one day there will be a need to deploy code 831.

 [Via Extenuating Circumstances]

-Readers a decade or so younger than me may not recognise this beloved trio, but trust me: my generation spent much of the 1970s regarding content like this as sufficient justification for the TV License Fee all by itself, if ever we gave that topic much thought.
-The presence of the BBC was immensely reassuring, no matter that some of our friends, for some strange reason, owed their allegiance to Magpie.
+Readers a decade or so younger than me may not recognise this beloved trio, but trust me: my generation spent much of the 1970s regarding content like this as sufficient justification for the TV License Fee all by itself, if ever we gave that topic much thought. [note]Not that we were responsible for paying the licence fee – that was our parents’ job – but even though science fiction assured us that we were destined for a multi-channel TV future it would be years before we’d need double digits to count the TV stations available to us.
+We mostly got on with enjoying the three TV channels – now in colour, even! – that we had.[/note] The presence of the BBC was immensely reassuring, no matter that some of our friends, for some strange reason, owed their allegiance to Magpie.

 Coming soon (with any luck) to a screen near you: General Magic, A Documentary Feature: